CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 actually a path `w ≡ z`!

 ::: Aside:
-We can use a pattern-matching `λ` to inline the definition of the sides of the box when doing an ``hcomp``.
+We can use a pattern matching `λ` to inline the definition of the sides of the box when doing an ``hcomp``.
 This is the same as defining the sides separately, it just avoids giving them a name.